Trends and the Not so Distant Future of Consumer Customer Experience Don’t Be Left Behind

 1) Data is the foundation for everything

-Retailers and brands are heavily invested in not only analyzing their customer data, but how to get more data.
+Retailers and brands are heavily invested in not only analyzing their customer data but how to get more data.
 Companies are looking to collect as many data points as they can to drive a better, more personalized shopping experience.
 They want to know who their customer is regardless of touchpoint.
 The challenge, of course, is how to best collect it, with each touchpoint having its own unique challenges and opportunities.

 One of those companies uses high-speed cameras to track every movement of someone in a grocery store.
 They know who you are based on your phone and what items you select, tracking every movement of your arms.
 These highspeed camera algorithms know with high accuracy exactly what you picked (what brand, what size, etc.).
-A store outfitted with these cameras allow a customer to grab a few things and get charged seamlessly with no cashier or waiting in line.
+A store outfitted with these cameras allows a customer to grab a few things and get charged seamlessly with no cashier or waiting in line.
 All while ensuring the customer data remains private.

 2) Customers expect a seamless experience

 There was a lot of talk around how brands could bridge their physical location and digital presence and make that transition seamless to the customer.
 A key element to this was being able to identify a customer and managing that customer’s data throughout the customer journey.
-Examples spanned from how a customer could order online and pick up their items from a kiosk in the store, to complete cashierless purchasing like AmazonGo.
+Examples spanned from how a customer could order online and pick up their items from a kiosk in the store, to complete cashier-less purchasing like AmazonGo.
 There are a significant number of companies investing in this seamless experience.

-One company I was impressed with was Macy’s, who talked about how they use data to provide a personalized omnichannel customer experience via mobile app, website and in store.
+One company I was impressed with was Macy’s, who talked about how they use data to provide a personalized omnichannel customer experience via mobile app, website, and in-store.

 3) Content and social media are critical parts of the sales process

 Social platforms like Instagram and Pinterest are becoming the dominant gateways that trigger the customer into the shopping experience.
 Because of that, brands and retailers are investing heavily in the content on these social platforms to tell their story.
-Stories, not marketing, are want customers want.
+Stories, not marketing, are what customers want.
 To build these stories and find their audiences, many brands are innovating in how they market using social media influencers.

 Social influencers are often well-known celebrities, but they may also be less-known people with smaller followings that better fit a brands’ demographic.
 Influencers could even be employees, and brands are looking at new ways of enabling their employees to be ambassadors for the brand.
 In many ways, the content and creativity of leveraging these influencers ties back to a seamless experience.
-Whether in store or on the app, customers want all the same content and the same story.
+Whether in-store or on the app, customers want all the same content and the same story.

 4) Robots as a strategic advantage